sampolgar/ContentConnector/README.md

 [Templafy's Content Connector] (https://support.templafy.com/hc/en-us/articles/4688349602077-How-to-build-a-Custom-Content-Connector-API-) is a server that receives requests from Templafy and responds with data/content to be displayed in the Templafy interface.
 This template is a sample server to receive requests from Templafy and respond accordingly.

 ## How does the template work?
-[As noted here] (https://support.templafy.com/hc/en-us/articles/4688349602077-How-to-build-a-Custom-Content-Connector-API-), Templafy needs the following 3 endpoints supported.
+[As noted here](https://support.templafy.com/hc/en-us/articles/4688349602077-How-to-build-a-Custom-Content-Connector-API-), Templafy needs the following 3 endpoints supported.
 This template includes the content format and required requests and responses to fully support its function.

 ### Routes
 1. POST /oauth/token
 2. GET /content
 3. GET /content/{contentId}/download-url

-### Query Parameters for GET /content
+#### Query Parameters for GET /content

 | Query Parameter  | Type  | Description |
 | -------------|-----------| ------------- |